aaronbe7/game_project/README.md

 * JavaScript

 # Next Steps
-I would make the slot machine more visually interesting (e.g., slots spin when the button is clicked, each slot is separately aretly chosen from left to right).
+I would make the slot machine more visually interesting (e.g., slots spin when the button is clicked, each slot is separately chosen from left to right).